 Skip to main content

-That’s why in 2003 the International Association for Suicide Prevention established World Suicide Prevention Day in conjunction with WHO.
-The 10th of September each year focuses attention on the issue; helping to reduce stigma, raise awareness and highlight the fact that suicide can be prevented.
+Mental health has long been stigmatised, with people suffering from mental health issues being cast aside, labelled lazy, or suffering other abuses.
+Mental health awareness only truly started to be taken seriously in 2003, when the International Association for Suicide Prevention established World Suicide Prevention Day in conjunction with the World Health Organisation (WHO).
+The 10th of September each year focuses attention on the issue, helping to reduce stigma, raise awareness, and highlight the fact that suicide can be prevented.

 Mental Health at Sea

 Mental health support varies widely depending upon the employer and whether mental health awareness is high on the agenda.
-Unfortunately, mental health issues are poorly understood across the industry and still carry a stigma which has yet to be fully erased.
+Unfortunately, mental health issues are poorly understood across the industry and still carry a stigma that has yet to be entirely erased.

-The outlook isn’t completely bleak, as some inroads have already been made into providing mental health support mainly by larger shipping companies, cruise lines and some unions and charities.
-Organisations such as Maritime UK are addressing and raising awareness of mental health issues within the Maritime sector.
+However, the outlook isn’t completely bleak, as some inroads have already been made into providing mental health support, mainly by larger shipping companies, cruise lines, unions, and charities.
+Organisations such as Maritime UK are addressing and raising awareness of mental health issues within the maritime sector.

 Poor Understanding of Mental Health Issues

-Although the industry is currently a predominantly male environment with a ‘man up’ culture and a reluctance (or fear) to talk openly about mental health, can be seen as a sign of weakness, especially in some of the ‘tougher’ maritime industries like fishing.
+The maritime industry is still a predominantly male environment, with a ‘man up’ culture and a reluctance (or fear) to talk openly about mental health.
+Accepting that you are struggling mentally is still seen as a sign of weakness, especially in some of the ‘tougher’ maritime industries like fishing.

-There’s also a reluctance to open up for fear of not being allowed on board or worse, losing a job.
-At present, the issue is not well enough understood across the industry with some seafarers lacking even a basic knowledge of mental wellbeing.
+There’s also a reluctance to open up for fear of not being allowed on board or, worse, losing a job.
+At present, the issue is not well understood across the industry, with some seafarers lacking even a basic knowledge of mental well-being

 How Does Mental Health First Aid Training Help?

-Often, (as with many maritime workers) the person who is mentally ill is unable to ask for, or even recognise that they need help.
-A fully trained mental health first aider is more likely to spot the signs, ask the right questions, and has the knowledge, confidence, and ability to provide assistance.
+Often (as with many maritime workers), the person who is mentally ill is unable to ask for or even recognise that they need help.
+A fully trained mental health first aider is likelier to spot the signs, ask the right questions, and have the knowledge, confidence, and ability to assist.

 How Can VIRSEC Help?

-In collaboration with a certified Mental Health Professional, we have developed two fully online, Awareness of First Aid for Mental Health courses:
+In collaboration with a certified mental health professional, VIRSEC has developed two entirely online Awareness of First Aid for Mental Health courses:

 Awareness of First Aid for Mental Health Level 1

-Targeted at people in an organisation who may not have a supervisory position, but still have a duty of care towards themselves and towards their work colleagues.
-[View Course]
+Our Level 1 Awareness of First Aid for Mental Health course is targeted at people in an organisation who may not have a supervisory position but still have a duty of care towards themselves and their work colleagues.
+This course aims to foster a supportive environment at sea to ensure that people know the signs and can look out for each other.

 Awareness of First Aid for Mental Health Level 2

-Targeted at supervisors or team leaders in an organisation who have responsibilities and duty of care over the general health and wellbeing of colleagues.
+The Level 2 Awareness of First Aid for Mental Health course is aimed at supervisors or team leaders in an organisation who have responsibilities and a duty of care over the general health and well-being of colleagues.
+This course teaches crew supervisors the signs of someone struggling and how they can offer support and foster a positive working environment.

-The aim of both courses is to provide the learner with a deeper understanding of mental health and the factors that can affect people’s wellbeing, including your own.
-It teaches practical skills to spot the triggers and signs of mental health issues and give you the confidence to step in, reassure and support a person in distress and guide them to appropriate support.
-[View Course]
+Both courses aim to provide the learner with a deeper understanding of mental health and the factors that can affect people’s well-being, including your own.
+It teaches practical skills to spot the triggers and signs of mental health issues and gives you the confidence to step in, reassure, and support a person in distress and guide them to appropriate support.

 By the end of the courses, you should know: